highfive-devs/highfive/README.md

 #### XTensor Header Location
 XTensor reorganized their headers in version 0.26.
 HighFive attempts to guess where the headers can be found.
-The guessing can be overridded by setting `HIGHFIVE_XTENSOR_HEADER_VERSION` to: `1` for finding `xtensor.hpp` in `<xtensor/xtensor.hpp>` and `2` for `<xtensor/containers/xtensor.hpp>`.
+The guessing can be overridden by setting `HIGHFIVE_XTENSOR_HEADER_VERSION` to: `1` for finding `xtensor.hpp` in `<xtensor/xtensor.hpp>` and `2` for `<xtensor/containers/xtensor.hpp>`.